Hillsborough County Zantac Cancer Lawyer

 Do I Have a Zantac Cancer Lawsuit?

-If you are reading this article because you or a loved one received a cancer diagnosis from Zantac, you must speak with a Tampa Zantac cancer lawyer immediately.
-The first question our Tampa Zantac cancer lawyer will ask you is, “how long did you regularly use ranitidine (Zantac)?”
+If you are reading this article because you or a loved one received a cancer diagnosis from Zantac, you must speak with a Hillsborough County Zantac cancer lawyer immediately.
+The first question our Hillsborough County Zantac cancer lawyer will ask you is, “how long did you regularly use ranitidine (Zantac)?”
 If you used Zantic or ranitidine for a year, that is usually enough to prove consistent use, but you may prove consistent use even if you used Zantac (ranitidine) for less than a year.

 Now you may ask yourself, how can I prove I was taking Zantac?
 Proving our clients took a dangerous drug like Zantac is actually pretty straightforward, as patients’ medical records will show prescriptions.
 Even if our clients took over-the-counter Zantac or ranitidine, proof can typically be shown from receipts, doctors’ notes, and other sources.